lars-derichter/study-smarter-with-ai-for-programmers/slides.md

 ---

+- ChatGPT: `show the result in a canvas`
+- Claude: `show the result as an artifact`

+---

 ## Who It's For (Audience)

 For texts or user facing products.
 Tell the system who the product is for: